 1. Brainstorm First

 If you are asked to describe your favorite food, make sure that you put down some ideas before you begin describing it.
-For a case in point, if you select pizza, you might initiate by writing down a few words: sauce, cheese, crust, pepperoni, sausage, spices, hot, melted, etc. After you have written down some words, you can embark on by compelling descriptive lists for each one.
+For a case in point, if you select pizza, you might initiate by writing down a few words: sauce, cheese, crust, pepperoni, sausage, spices, hot, melted, etc. After you have written down some words, you can embark on compelling descriptive lists for each one.

 2. Use lucid language.